yousef19-meet/y2s18-python_review/lab/README.md

 4. Write a function, `decode`, which takes in the output from the previous function and finds `x`.
 You may use the value 3953531 in this function.

-### PART 2: Loops
+### Part 2: Loops

 The stubs for these functions can be found in `part2.py`.

 1. First, update your function `encode`, to take in 2 numbers `x` and `y`, and compute their product.
-This function should require `y < 250`.
-If this isn't true, the function should print "Invalid input", and return None.
+This function should require `0 < y < 250` and `500 < x < 1,000`.
+If this isn't true, the function should print `Invalid input: Outside range.`, and return None.

+2. Update your encode function to guarantee that the inputs `x` and `y` are prime.
+If `x` is not prime, then keep incrementing the value of `x` until it is prime; then, do the same process for `y`.
+If this causes the new values of `x` and `y` to be out of the range, print `Invalid input: Outside range.`, and return None.
+*Hint: Have we implemented any functions previously, which could be useful here?*

-2. Write a function, `decode`, which takes in the output from your updated `encode` function and tries to compute `x`.
-This function does not know the value of `y`
-Hint: Consider trying all possible values for `y`!
+3. Write a function, `decode`, which takes in the output from your updated `encode` function and tries to compute values for `x` and `y`.
+Consider trying all possible values for `x` and `y`!
+*Hint: Consider using the mod function in Python.
+Recall that the mod function, which can be used by saying `500 % 6` returns the remainder when 500 is divided by 6.*

-### PART 3: Classes
+### Part 3: Classes

 The stubs for these functions can be found in `part3.py`.